Badsha1996/doclin-note-generator/readme.md

 # DOCLIN NOTE GENERATOR

-Doclin Note Generator is an AI powered note making, Question and answer generator and study guider for both teachers and student for simplifying the study so students and teachers can focus on study rather than wasting time
+Doclin Note Generator is an AI powered note making, question and answer generator and study guider for both teachers and student for simplifying the study so students and teachers can focus on study rather than wasting time

 ## Frontend Tech Stack